MaduraDias/Outlook_Addin_LeaveNotify/README.md

 ```
 npm install office-ui-fabric-core
 ```
-8) Run following command if you want to use axio.
+8) Run following command if you want to use axios.

 ```
 npm install axios